Fostering diversity, equity and inclusion

 Our approach

-Sun Life welcomes diversity of all kinds – gender, race, religion, age, country of origin, sexual orientation, neurodiversity and physical ability.
+Sun Life welcomes diversity of all kinds – gender, race, religion, age, country of origin, sexual orientation, neurodiversity and ability.
 We encourage and support diverse perspectives and beliefs.
-We continue to innovate and evolve when it comes to DE&I. While we have already taken important steps and earned external recognition for having diverse and inclusive practices, we’re advancing in our journey to becoming a more diverse and inclusive workplace.
+We continue to innovate and evolve when it comes to DE&I. While we have already taken important steps and earned external recognition for our diverse and inclusive practices, we’re advancing in our journey to becoming a more diverse and inclusive workplace.

 Our Diversity, Equity & Inclusion Strategy 2025 sets three pillars to enhance and evolve our efforts: